Back to DWU AI Articles

 Capitalized Interest—Always Excluded

-Capitalized interest is interest earned or paid on borrowed funds before the bonded facility generates revenue.
+Capitalized interest is interest accrued on bonds during the construction period, typically paid from bond proceeds, before the bonded facility generates revenue.
 It is NEVER included in debt service for rate covenant calculations because it represents construction-period or ramp-up period costs, not operating debt service.

 Example: An airport issues construction bonds.
 Interest accrues during construction, but this capitalized interest (usually paid from bond proceeds or a funded reserve) is not counted in annual debt service.
 Only post-opening debt service counts.